VBoureaud/FoodTrustSimulator/README.md

 ![Banner](./front/assets/images/banner.png)

+/!\ Work in progress.
+Discover soon beta version, including the milestone of the XRPL Grant 2022.

 # FoodTrust Simulator XRPL

 A project developed during XRPL Hackathon 2022, which attempts to illustrate the interactions and traceability around the food sphere in a blockchain ecosystem proposed by XRPL.